Air Force Aircraft Armament System – AFSC-2W1X1

 These airmen handle highly sensitive munitions

-Airmen in this Air Force job handle some of the most delicate weapons systems in the military, making sure that they can be deployed without danger to aircraft or fellow troops.
+Airmen in the Aircraft Armament System handle some of the most delicate weapons systems in the military.
+They make sure that these weapons can be deployed without danger to aircraft or fellow troops.
 Aircraft Armament Systems specialists test new weapons systems and load ordnance onto aircraft.
 It's up to them to make sure these weapons can launch safely and hit the intended target.

 The Air Force categorizes this job as Air Force Specialty Code (AFSC) 2W1X1.